 (A) The Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA) of 1996, 110 Stat.
 2105, 42 U.S.C.
 654b , requires all states to operate a state disbursement unit for the purpose of collecting and disbursing support payments from a single physical location.
 The state disbursement unit must be integrated with a statewide automated child support system.

 (B) In accordance with PRWORA and section 3121.43 of the Revised Code, a payment due under a support order shall be collected and disbursed by the support disbursement unit (SDU) in the office of child support (OCS) within the Ohio department of job and family services.
 SDU, which is integrated with the support enforcement tracking system (SETS), is divided into two operations:

 (1) Child support payment central (CSPC), which is responsible for collecting and disbursing payments, and

 (2) Payment analysis and account reconciliation (PAAR).
 PAAR has two sections:

 (a) Payment analysis, which is responsible for completing financial corrections, establishing recoupment accounts, issuing manual checks, and processing exception items; and

-(b) Account reconciliation, which is responsible for reconciling the accounts used by SDB in providing support enforcement program services.
+(b) Account reconciliation, which is responsible for reconciling the accounts used by SDU in providing support enforcement program services, including return deposit items.